GabeScott/standard-works-vault/General Conference/1998 April - Removing Barriers to Happiness.md

 You do what is right.
 Don’t worry so much about what everyone else is doing.
 Certainly don’t justify departure from what you know is right because of others’ wrong choices.

 Satan would destroy families.
 Our Father in Heaven’s plan is centered in loving family relationships here and into eternity.
 The devil would undermine authority and order, whereas authority righteously exercised is the backbone of Father in Heaven’s work in the family, the Church, and every aspect of His kingdom.
 Satan would segregate Father’s children into groups with strongly held individual interests.
 He would encourage a tenacious preservation of those interests regardless of the consequences to others.
-Father’s plan is expressed in His Son’s words, “Behold, ...
-I say unto you, be one; and if ye are not one ye are not mine” (D&C 38:27).
+Father’s plan is expressed in His Son’s words: “Behold, … I say unto you, be one; and if ye are not one ye are not mine” ([[D&C 38.27|D&C 38:27]]).
 Satan promotes the concept that life is to be filled with constant personal entertainment even if that pursuit interferes with another’s well-being.
 Father in Heaven gives us the plan of happiness, which engenders the abandonment of selfish interests and provides happiness through service to others.
 The example and teachings of Jesus can unite Father’s children, regardless of culture or origin, under the single banner of membership in His kingdom.
 Brigham Young taught:

-“A perfect oneness will save a people, because intelligent beings [can only] become perfectly one, ... by acting upon principles that pertain to eternal life.
-Wicked men may be partially united in evil; but, ... the very principle upon which they are partially united will itself breed contention ... to destroy the temporary compact.
-Only ... truth and righteousness can secure ... an eternal continuation of perfect union; for only truth and those who are sanctified by it can dwell in celestial glory” (Discourses of Brigham Young, sel.
-John A. Widtsoe [1961], 282).
+“A perfect oneness will save a people, because intelligent beings \[can only\] become perfectly one … by acting upon principles that pertain to eternal life.
+Wicked men may be partially united in evil; but, … the very principle upon which they are partially united will itself breed contention … to destroy the temporary compact.
+Only … truth and righteousness can secure … an eternal continuation of perfect union; for only truth and those who are sanctified by it can dwell in celestial glory” (*Discourses of Brigham Young,* sel.
+John A. Widtsoe \[1941\], 282).

 If in an awkward attempt to express a truth I have stirred feelings of offense, I apologize.
 Please overlook my inadequacy and try to understand the truth of what is being said.
 In quiet moments of reflection, weigh what our Father in Heaven and His Beloved Son have identified as the key priorities of life.
 Review your own life to make sure that in all respects it is in harmony with them.
 That is all I am trying to say.
 As I travel through my own country and to other parts of the world, I see the marvelous benefits derived from the distinct cultures that exist.
 Yet those benefits are sometimes overshadowed by the negative influences that result from those traditions that conflict with the teachings of the Master.

 I testify that you will remove barriers to happiness and find greater peace as you make your first allegiance your membership in the Church of Jesus Christ, and His teachings the foundation of your life.
 Where family or national traditions or customs conflict with the teachings of God, set them aside.
 Where traditions and customs are in harmony with His teachings, they should be cherished and followed to preserve your culture and heritage.
 There is one heritage that you need never change.
 It is that heritage that comes from your being a daughter or son of Father in Heaven.
 For happiness, control your life by that heritage.
 In the name of Jesus Christ, amen.